Who Pays Closing Costs When Selling a House By Owner?

 Buyer’s agent fee

-As a result, the commission fee for the buyer’s agent is no longer automatically included in the seller’s closing costs.
 Buyers must now negotiate their agent’s fees, which may be based on a flat rate, an hourly fee, or a percentage of the sale price.
-This shift encourages a more competitive environment and could result in lower commissions or more flexible fee structures as buyers have more control over their agreements
+This shift makes the market more competitive and can lead to lower commissions or more flexible fees, since buyers now have more control over what they agree to.

 FSBO with a known buyer

-A higher proportion of FSBO sales tend to be between buyers and sellers who already know each other.
-In 2024, 38% of FSBO sellers chose to sell their home without an agent because they were selling to a friend, family member, or neighbor.
-And 30% of sellers went the FSBO route to avoid paying commission fees.
+Some FSBO sales tend to be between buyers and sellers who already know each other.
+In 2025, about 30% of FSBO sellers chose to sell without an agent because they’re selling to someone they already know, like a relative, friend, or neighbor.
+In this case, both the buyer and seller typically hire attorneys to handle the paperwork and close the deal, without real estate agents involved.

 Why buyer’s agents want a fee

 Buyer’s agents typically expect compensation for the work they do in securing a sale, such as arranging showings, qualifying buyers, and guiding them through the process.
-Traditionally, the seller has paid this fee, and this arrangement is still common in many markets.
-However, following the commission changes this year, buyers are now more responsible for negotiating and covering their agent’s fees, which could shift the dynamics.

-As a seller, you have a few options: You can offer the typical 3% buyer’s agent commission (still saving on the listing agent’s fee), negotiate a lower percentage or flat fee, or choose to offer no buyer’s agent commission at all.
 While offering no commission could save you the most, it may result in a longer time on the market and fewer buyers.
 Keep in mind that buyer’s agents may be less motivated to show homes that don’t offer compensation for their efforts.

 “One major advantage of having an agent is finding a buyer,” says James R. Rhyne Jr., owner and real estate attorney at Rhyne Law Firm, who handles one or more FSBO transactions per month.
-“You can hire an attorney to help you with the contract — but I can’t help you list your property.
+“You can hire an attorney to help you with the contract, but I can’t help you list your property.
 Most of the FSBOs who come to me already have a buyer.”

 Buyer FSBO closing costs

-Loan origination and processing fees (1%-3% of the loan amount): Lenders charge these fees for the preparation and evaluation of the buyer’s mortgage.
+Lenders charge fees for preparing and evaluating the buyer’s mortgage.
 These fees may include expenses for underwriting, document preparation, and administrative work.
-Buyers should review their loan estimate carefully to understand all associated costs and consider negotiating with lenders for better terms.
+Buyers should take a close look at their loan estimate to understand all the costs involved and see if there’s room to negotiate better terms with the lender.

-General and specialized inspections ($200-$500 for general, additional fees for specialized): Most buyers opt to hire a professional inspector to look under the hood of a home before they cement their purchase.
+Most buyers choose to hire a professional inspector to look under the hood of a home before they cement their purchase.
 A general inspection checks for big issues related to the home’s foundation, plumbing, electrical, HVAC, roof, and other main systems, while specialized inspections may check for termites, lead, or radon.

 Negotiated or split fees

-Seller concessions and closing cost credits (varies): A buyer may ask you to pay for certain concessions, such as cash to offset certain repairs, home warranty coverage, or a portion of their closing costs.
+A buyer may ask you to pay for certain concessions, such as cash to offset certain repairs, home warranty coverage, or a portion of their closing costs.
 Without an agent on your side to reject requests or negotiate on your behalf, these concessions can become fairly steep.

 Can FSBO sellers avoid closing costs?